|

 foreign exchange reserves.
 Insofar as money continued to flow out of Thailand,

+the economy would never recover.
 Pridiyathorn also shared this belief, having argued earlier for the banking

 authorities to nudge up shortterm rates to make the baht more attractive